noelboss/Podcast/readme.txt

 By the creator of nbo_podcast – the most used Podcast extension for TYPO3.

 New Features:
-- Dynamic XML Output DONE
+- Dynamic XML Output
-	- Scale image in XML Output – DONE
+	- Scale image in XML Output
-	- GUID in XML – DONE
+	- GUID in XML
-- Categories fix in Feed – DONE
-- Serverside analyse filesize und filetype – DONE
+- Serverside analyse filesize und filetype
-- HTML5 Audio support – DONE
+- HTML5 Audio support
-- HTML5 Video support – DONE
+- HTML5 Video support
-- Dynamic Templating
+- Dynamic templating
 – RealURL Support integrated
 – TypoScript Integrated

 Open:
-- Flash fallback – OPEN
+- Flash fallback
+- Configuration options
-- Add tags – OPEN
+- Add tags
-- Cleanp – OPEN
+- Cleanp
-- Documentation – OPEN
+- Documentation

 Installation:
-Install the extension and add the static TypoScript Template.
+1. Install the extension
+2. Add the static TypoScript Template.
+3. On any page in the Pagetree: add a generic Plugin Type: Display Podcast
+4. In any sysfolder: Add a new record of the type Podcast

 questions suggestions or help: n dot company at me com